 This article is part of our roundup of iPhone camera lenses.

-This story, "Focus On: Macro iPhone camera lenses" was originally published by Macworld.
+This story, "What to consider when shopping for an iPhone camera lens" was originally published by Macworld.

 Where can I find Pikachu?
 More than one Pokémon Go map promises to help you find rare Pokémon—and they...